joey-qytyku/OS-90-fixed/docs/Init.md

 ## PnP_Init

 The PnP manager needs to access the PnP BIOS, hence why it needs (1).
-Init will use the BIOS to detect hardware and reserve the resources.
+PnP_Init will use the BIOS to detect hardware and reserve resources.

 ## SchedulerInitPhase2

 SchedulerInitPhase2 depends on MemoryInit and PnP_Init because it needs to allocate memory for process control blocks and to dispatch interrupts through the PnP subsystem.

 This will access the filesystem using V86 in order to execute USER.EXE.
+The process is blocked for now.

 ## DriversInit

-This step will load drivers into memory and run their initcode, so it requires a fully operational kernel.
+This step will load drivers into memory and run their initcode, and it requires a fully operational kernel.

+Additionally, this procedure may parse configuration files.

+## SchedulerInitPhase3

+Drivers have set up their interrupt hook etc and can provide services to processes.
+USER.EXE is unblocked.